yctercero/hrr18-legit/README.md

         models - schema for assignment, section, students, and users.

         Controller - the magic happens with database joins!
-We are using Sequelize as our ORM
+We are using Sequelize as our ORM with PostgreSQL